Tom has 17 years of experience as a commercial locksmith and over 20 years in door hardware distribution.

 Ah, the sound of brass being cut by a carbide steel rotating blade.
 If you've ever gotten a key cut, you know the sound is just not pleasant.
 However, it is unique.
 Nothing sounds quite like it.
 And, if you listen to it long enough with no ear protection, then that's exactly what you'll hear: nothing.

 Yet, it is fascinating, isn't it?
 This screaming little piece of equipment.
 A closer look reveals that it is really a marvel of mechanical engineering.

 Above is a picture from a brochure advertising key duplicating machines made by Kaba Ilco.
 This particular key machine is probably not much different than the first key machine ever made.
-It is certainly safer to use, but its operating principals are the same.
+It is certainly safer to use, but its operating principles are the same.

 Below I have designed my own key machine with no shielding to protect the user from losing a finger or getting a brass filing in the eye.
 I did not design it for any other purpose than to illustrate how a key machine works.